jee-mj/portfolio/src/content/csharp/main-title.md

-BeanScene is a private cafe that requires clients to reserve or otherwise arrange their seating prior to arrival.
+Bean Scene is a private cafe that requires clients to reserve or otherwise arrange their seating prior to arrival.